-* Consider a small loan from your credit union or a small loan company.
+-Consider a small loan from your credit union or a bank.

-* Contact your local consumer credit counseling service if you need help working out a debt repayment plan.
+-Contact your local credit counseling service if you need help working out a debt repayment plan.

-.
-Customers are also encouraged to contact the Minnesota or North Dakota Department of Commerce before engaging a payday lender.
+-Customers are also encouraged to contact the Minnesota Department of Commerce or North Dakota Department of Financial Institutions before engaging a payday lender, to verify proper licensure.